bb-io/docs/src/content/docs/apps/Blackbird Utilities.mdx

 - **Split string into array** Splits a string into an array using the specified delimiter.
 - **Count words in texts** Returns number of words in text from array.
 - **Convert text to lower case** Returns the lower case version of the input text
+- **Convert text to upper case** Returns the upper case version of the input text
 - **Generate random text** Returns a random text of variable length and characters used.
 Default length is 10 and default characters are A-Z, a-z and 0-9.

 ### JSON